Microscopic Rydberg electron orbit manipulation with optical tweezers

 where $\alpha_{\mathrm{ion}}(\omega)$ is the scalar dynamic dipole polarizability of Sr$^+$ and $I(\boldsymbol{x})$ is the inhomogenous intensity of the beam (see End Matter).
 We consider atomic displacement only in the transverse direction and obtain the adiabatic potential–energy curves (PECs) upon diagonalizing $\hat H$ at each $\boldsymbol{R}_c{=}R_c \, \hat{\boldsymbol{x}}_B$.
 The core-induced shift $V_{\mathrm{core}}$ is diagonal in the electronic degrees of freedom and can be added \textit{a posteriori}; therefore, we ignore it in most of the following discussion in order to better highlight the role of the Rydberg electron alone.

 As the interaction with the tweezer beam is weak at the typical laser power $P_0\!=\!100$ mW, the perturbed electronic states separate into two classes.
-The first contains states which, to leading order, still have $\ell$ as a good quantum number due to the inability of the ponderamotive shift to overcome the gap between quantum defect-split energy levels; the second contains strongly perturbed states emerging from the quasi-degenerate manifold of high$-\ell$ states.
-Figure~\ref{fig:f_block} presents the PECs $U_{\nu \ell}(R_c)$ defined with respect to the unperturbed energy $E_{\nu \ell}$ for a representative Rydberg state of the first class having $\nu \!=\!60$ and $\ell\!=\!3$.
+The first contains states which, to leading order, still have $\ell$ as a good quantum number due to the inability of the ponderomotive shift to overcome the gap between quantum defect-split energy levels; the second contains strongly perturbed states emerging from the quasi-degenerate high$-\ell$ manifold, taken for Sr to start at $\ell{=}6$, where the quantum defect is effectively zero.
+Figure~\ref{fig:f_block} presents the PECs $U_{\nu, \ell}(R_c)$ defined with respect to the unperturbed energy $E_{\nu \ell}$ for a representative Rydberg state of the first class having $\nu \!=\!60$ and $\ell\!=\!3$.
 We consider three exemplary $\eta$ values ranging from $\eta=1/200$, which is experimentally unrealistic but theoretically revealing, to $\eta = 1/2$, well within experimental limits.
 In each case, all $2\ell+1$ PECs are blue-detuned due to the repulsive interaction with the tweezer.
 As $\eta$ increases, the oscillatory structure in these curves is progressively suppressed while the overall topology remains unchanged.
 Beyond $\eta\gtrsim 0.25$, the curves become essentially monotonic.
 Additionally, the strength of the perturbation increases with $\eta$.

 The tweezer interaction does, for the confined planar case considered here, preserve several reflection symmetries.
 This leads to the existence of real crossings between some pairs of PECs visible in Fig.~\ref{fig:f_block}.
 Moreover, for a fixed $\ell$, the $2\ell+1$ zero-field degenerate magnetic sub-levels decompose into $\ell$ and $\ell+1$ states, respectively, having odd or even reflection parity with respect to the $xz$ plane.
 The odd parity states are only weakly perturbed in the tight-waist limit.